Acornsgrow/hitnmiss/README.md

 #### Set Cache Source based Last Modified

 In some cases you might want to set the `last_modified` value for a cached value.
-Do this provides more felxibility to `Hitnmiss` when trying to determine staleness of a cached item.
+Doing this provides more felxibility to `Hitnmiss` when trying to determine staleness of a cached item.
 A common example of this would be if you are fetching somthing over HTTP from a remote server and it includes the `Last-Modified` entity header in the response.
 If you took the value of the `Last-Modified` header and you set it in the `Hitnmiss::Entity` it can be used later on by `Hitnmiss` to aid in identifying staleness.
 Once you have obtained